karansavio/Terraform-Code/README.md

-# This is the Sapia Terraform Exercise.
+# This is a Terraform Exercise.
 Author: Karan Choudhary

 Steps: